Claytonlax/Creator-App/README.md

 * At this time, for each username/platform data that is provided, those widgets will be the widgets provided and the others will be hidden unless requested

-* a button should unhide those widgets if the creator wants to add more platforms. (the user will be greeted with a "COMING SOON" on every platform we do not find API for)
+* a button should display those widgets if the creator wants to add more platforms. (the user will be greeted with a "COMING SOON" on every platform we do not find API for)

 * Upon second log in, the User will be greeted with the widgets of choice with their corresponding data.